Note: My Web pages are best viewed with style sheets enabled.

 After releasing several versions of its renamed Mozilla Suite (browser, E-mail and newsgroup client, and other tools), the Mozilla Foundation started unbundling its product.
 Firefox became a browser-only product, while Thunderbird became the E-mail and newsgroup client.
 The combined Mozilla Suite was relegated to an internal-only base for the unbundled products.

 Although I had experienced the use of Internet Explorer (IE), as a software engineer I much preferred the capabilities of Netscape and the subsequent Mozilla products.
 The Mozilla browser was especially superior to IE. However, I found that the user interface for Firefox was not as good as the interface of the prior Mozilla browser.
 Thus, I was happy to learn that a group of Mozilla Suite fans had received permission from the Mozilla Foundation to take the open-source code of the internal-only base and release it to the public under a different name: SeaMonkey.
-The Mozilla Foundation even hosts the distribution of SeaMonkey.
-Whew!
-What a relief!
-The evolution of Netscape continues.

 SocketWatch is the only item on this list of software for which I paid to register.
 It was available as shareware, but in that form it would synchronize my clock not more than three times in one day.
-The developer is based in Canada, and the price was quoted in dollars.
+The developer was based in Canada, and the price was quoted in dollars.
 When I inquired, I was informed that foreign payments had to be in U.S. dollars but that the same number of dollars would be accepted if Canadian dollars were remitted.
 Since the exchange rate was about $0.65US to $1.00Canada at that time, I got about a one-third discount by having my daughter (then living in Toronto) pay for this and then reimbursing her.

 Apparently, freeware versions of WS_FTP are no longer available.
 I am still using a "light edition" — WS_FTP LE — that I downloaded in 2000.